microlinkhq/www/src/pages/docs/api/getting-started/data-fields.md

 title: 'Data Fields'
 ---

-The following data fields are detect for any [url](/docs/api/api-parameters/url) provided:
+The following data fields are detected for any [url](/docs/api/api-parameters/url) provided:

 - `author` — eg. *SpaceX*<br/>
   A human-readable representation of the author's name.